Regularity of the inverse mapping in Banach function spaces

 Then it follows that

-\end{Corollary}
+\end{corollary}

-\begin{Remark} Note that in the case of $q>1$ the corresponding Lorentz space $L^{1,q}$ is not a Banach function space.
-In fact it can not be equivalently renormed.
-Thus it needs a different approach and we leave the case of $L^{1,q}$ open. \end{Remark}
+\begin{remark} It is well known that in the case $p>1$ and $q \geq 1$ the upper Boyd index $\beta_{L^{p,q}}<1$.
+However, for any $q>1$ the Lorentz space $L^{1,q}$ is not a Banach function space.
+In fact, it can not be even equivalently renormed.
+Thus, it needs a different approach, and we leave the case of $L^{1,q}$ open. \end{remark}

-\begin{Corollary} Let $\Omega$, $\Omega' \subset \mathbb{R}^n$ be open sets, $A$ be a Young function, such that there exists a positive constant $c$, for which
+\begin{corollary} Let $\Omega$, $\Omega' \subset \mathbb{R}^n$ be open sets, $A$ be a Young function, such that there exists a positive constant $c$, for which

 holds for all $t>0$.
 Also, let